nferraro-roofing/coffee-maker/README.md

         - Latest release only
     - Report on unit test runs
 - TODO:
-    - Build / deploy via maven wrapper instead of maven in the runner
-    - Create a github site and see how my javadoc turns out
+    - Create a maven site
+        - Understand the various reporting configurations a little better: https://maven.apache.org/plugins/maven-site-plugin/examples/configuring-reports.html
+        - Attach javadoc
-    - Create an actual site instead of just javadoc
+    - Create a github site
     - Point my site to the "latest" release only
     - Display build status in readme & point readme to my site
     - Report on unit test runs in the site (or elsewhere?)
+    - Point URL in the pom to the github website
 - Resources:
     - See: https://github.com/awhitford/lombok.maven
     - https://pages.github.com/